pebble-dev/pebble-dev.github.io/howto.md

 To configure the Pebble app to use the account you just signed in to, go through [boot.rebble.io](https://boot.rebble.io/) again.

-### Events from my calendars don't show up in Timeline
+### Events from my calendars don't show up in Timeline or Quick View

 Open the Pebble app on your phone, and go to *Apps*.
 Tap the gear next to *Calendar*.
 Here, you can choose the calendars from which events will appear in your timeline.